samllea1/Mesh-Loader/README.markdown

 - **Description**: Loads a 3D mesh from a base64-encoded OBJ file string.
 - **Parameters**:
   - `base64`: A base64-encoded string representing an OBJ file.
+- **Returns MAYBE add a link to a video showing how to get base64 string of a file.
 - **Returns**:
   - `UnityEngine.Mesh`: The loaded mesh, or `null` if an error occurs.
 - **Example**: